-AEMC, Global Settlement and Market Reconciliation, Draft rule determination, 30 August 2018
+AEMC, Global Settlement and Market Reconciliation, Rule determination, 6 December 2018

 ABOUT THE AEMC

 The AEMC reports to the Council of Australian Governments (COAG) through the COAG Energy Council.
 We have two functions.
 We make and amend the national electricity, gas and energy retail rules and conduct independent reviews for the COAG Energy Council.